About me (in a nut shell)

 Often depicting herself in her art, Carielyn’s work explores the body in relation to Earth & nature as a site of devastation as well as resilience.
 She is interested in the role of the artist as a conduit or channel for cross-cultural dialogues which lend living, breathing space to explore the ongoing ravages of the colonial project.
 Her art is a form of personal catharsis which seeks to address the wider frame in which it exists.
 Carielyn is interested in poetic arts & storytelling as a form of healing, believing that shared expression is key to nurturing empowered individuals and creating flourishing, sustainable communities.

-Carielyn’s work has been in Mascara Literary Review, Verity La, SBS, and various small press zines & indie publications.
-She has exhibited work at Lowbrow Denver Colorado; Commune Sydney; Sad & Asian New York; Amber Rose’s Slutwalk in LA; and Usapan Sa La Mesa community events run by Eme Talastas-Dela Rosa.
-She recently completed a six-month residency program with the Unspoken Words Storytelling community, and contributed art to Bankstown Youth Development Services’ project ‘Stories of Strength’.
-She is inspired by the art & theory of Audre Lorde, Angela Davis, Michelle Cahill, Vandana Shiva, Ninotchka Rosca, Dawn Mabalon, Pacita Abad, Anita Magsaysay-Ho, Audrey Wollen, Lora Mathis, Frantz Fanon, Frida Kahlo & the films of Wong Kar-wai — not to mention the many incredible people who inspire her everyday in worlds of ways.
+Carielyn’s work has been in Mascara Literary Review, Verity La, and SBS among other projects & publications.
+She has exhibited at Lowbrow Denver; Commune Sydney; Sad & Asian New York; Amber Rose’s Slutwalk in LA; and Usapan Sa La Mesa community events by Eme Talastas-Dela Rosa.
+She is inspired by the art, energy & work of Audre Lorde, Angela Davis, Michelle Cahill, Vandana Shiva, Ninotchka Rosca, Dawn Mabalon, Pacita Abad, Anita Magsaysay-Ho, Frantz Fanon, Frida Kahlo & the films of Wong Kar-wai — and so many incredible people who inspire her everyday in worlds of ways.